-"Rate of occurrence" refers to the degree of likelihood of incurring tangible and intangible losses.
-In addition, "degree of impact" refers to the amount of expected tangible and intangible losses, etc. Examples of "tangible and intangible losses" may include penalties imposed by foreign authorities, the elimination of correspondent relationships, and reputational risks.
+"Rate of occurrence" refers to the likelihood of incurring tangible and intangible losses.
+In addition, "degree of impact" refers to the size (large/small) of expected tangible and intangible losses, etc. Examples of "tangible and intangible losses" may include administrative order and sanctions imposed by domestic and foreign authorities, the elimination of correspondent relationships, and reputational risks.